matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 extensions specific for more deeply integrating video conferencing use cases).

-As an alternative example: it's very unlikely that "how to visualise Magnetic Resonsance Imaging data over Matrix" would ever be added to the Matrix spec (other than perhaps a custom event type in a wider standardised Matrix event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transfering and visualising arbitrary rich data.
+As an alternative example: it's very unlikely that "how to visualise Magnetic Resonance Imaging data over Matrix" would ever be added to the Matrix spec (other than perhaps a custom event type in a wider standardised Matrix event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transferring and visualising arbitrary rich data.

 Supporting public search engines are likely to not require custom spec features